perwin/imfit/docs/writing_new_image_functions.rst

 -  ``Setup()`` -- this is used by the calling program to supply the current set of function parameters (including the (*x*\ 0,\ *y*\ 0) pixel values for the center) prior to determining intensity values for individual pixels.
-This is a convenient place to do any general calculations which don't depend on the exact pixel (*x*,\ *y*) values.
+The parameter values in the input array should be assigned to the appropriate data members of the class.
+This is also a convenient place to do any general calculations which depend on the parameter values but don't depend on the exact pixel (*x*,\ *y*) values.

 -  ``GetValue()`` -- this is used by the calling program to obtain the surface brightness for a given pixel location (*x*,\ *y*).
 In